hijacque/hijacque/README.md

 ### Current project 🚀

 I'm working on...\
-[**Rx Pro**](https://github.com/hijacque/Rx-Pro), a cross-platform application for doctors to digitally prescribed and manage their patients’ information.
+[**Rx Pro**](https://github.com/hijacque/Rx-Pro), a cross-platform application for doctors to digitally prescribe and manage their patients’ information.
 Compatible with Android, iOS, MacOS, and Windows.
-Enables doctors to create prescriptions to be saved as a PDF file and/or printed.
-Other features include: formatted medical forms such as, laboratory request form and medical certificate.
+Enables doctors to create prescriptions into PDF files that can be saved and/or printed.
+Other features include: formatted medical forms including laboratory request form, medical certificate, Referral form, and Clearance form.